audioquality/gwc/README.md

   * new playback position behavior:
     * continue playback from where it stopped, if it's visible or within the selection
     * if no audio is selected and the playback cursor is outside of the view, playback starts at the beginning of current view
-    * try to autoscroll the wave during playback, if not zoomed in too much
+    * autoscroll the wave during playback (if not zoomed in too much)
-    * start playback at any position with mouse-rightclick
+    * start playback at custom position with mouse-rightclick
   * if only one channel is selected, it is played to both L and R outputs to help identify single channel distortions
   * many new keyboard shortcuts, including wave scrolling using arrows
   * remember the main window size between restarts
+  * new open/save GTK dialogs
   * cleaned code, no compilation warnings
   * Removed cluttered, non-essential features:
     * ledbar - the way it was implemented it was more confusing than useful